R3dy/mythic-mcp/README.md

 # Mythic MCP Server

-A high-capability MCP server for Mythic C2 using the Mythic Python SDK.
+A high-capability (super vibe coded) MCP server for Mythic C2 using the Mythic Python SDK.
 It exposes operator-grade tools for tasking, payloads, callbacks, files, credentials, operations, analytics, and real-time subscriptions.

 ## Quick start